marcelomdevasconcellos/create-dw-sql-python-postgres/README.md

 # create-dw-sql-python-postgres
- Create DatawareHouse SQLs from Postgres with python
+Create Data Warehouse SQLs to Postgres with python